This guide about EOS Blockchain covers everything from how the project was initiated to how the technology works.

-This guide will include everything from how the project initiated to how the technology works.
+This guide will include everything from how the project was initiated to how the technology works.
 I will also use some real-world examples of EOS Blockchain and cryptocurrency if you're lucky enough to reach the bottom of the guide.
 I expect that by the end of the reading of this guide, you would be an expert in EOS blockchain.

 As a matter of fact, 'EOS' in real terms is 'E-OS.'

-EOS is the latest addition in blockchain projects to enter the competitive market of cryptocurrency.
+EOS is the latest addition to blockchain projects to enter the competitive market of cryptocurrency.
 It aims to build a network that has the potential of processing millions of transactions per second.
 In fact, due to a few reasons, its ICO (initial coin offering) was quite interesting.

 An ICO campaign is one of the effective ways for new cryptocurrency projects to raise funds.
 Instead of fiat currency, an ICO raises money using a popular cryptocurrency like Ethereum or Litecoin.

 The primary objective of EOS is to help create a decentralized blockchain that can execute fast and feeless transactions.
 EOS will not only allow smart contracts to get assembled on top of it but will enable developers to release DApps as well.
-EOS also want to develop a platform that runs like an operating system, making it extremely easy to use.
+EOS also wants to develop a platform that runs like an operating system, making it extremely easy to use.

-Decentralized applications can be called the future of the internet.
+Decentralized applications can be called the future of the Internet.
 There are now over a thousand of them available on different blockchains.

-An instance of a DApp that could run on EOS blockchain is a decentralized form of Facebook, where nobody has the authority to control the network and permission to access your personal information.
+An instance of a DApp that could run on an EOS blockchain is a decentralized form of Facebook, where nobody has the authority to control the network and permission to access your personal information.
 To know more about a DApp, click here.